We dream of a truly democratic, just and prosperous Guyana....

 We in OVP are first and foremost truth warriors.
 We pledged from our inception to tell the people the truth, whether it is popular or not.

-While understanding the many flaws and contradictions in the liberal democratic system and Guyana’s electoral system, OVP decided to participate in what we were told would be free and fair elections, and to abide by the rules laid out by GECOM.
-We are not primarily an electoral outfit, however, we entered into the electoral arena to let people know that there is an alternative to the current political and economic arrangement.
+While understanding the many flaws and contradictions in the liberal democratic system in general, and Guyana’s electoral system in particular, OVP decided to participate in what we were told would be free and fair elections, and to abide by the rules laid out by GECOM.
+We are not an electoral outfit, however, we entered into the electoral arena to inform people that there is an alternative to the current oppressive arrangement.
 We weathered the serious disadvantages experienced by small parties, and our members worked tirelessly to spread our message and campaign with very limited financial resources.

-Despite everything being stacked in favour of the two major players, PPP/C and APNU+AFC, and despite the fact that the system is clearly engineered long before we even get to the polls, we took part in good faith.
-Sadly, today our members and supporters are left feeling angry and disillusioned.
-It is obvious for all to see that while we abided by the rules of this game called ‘electoral democracy’, others did not.
+Despite everything being stacked in favour of the two major players, PPP/C and APNU+AFC, and despite the fact that the system is clearly rigged long before we even get to the polls, we participated tactically.

 The 2020 elections were, as usual, reduced to an ‘ethnic contest’.
-Racial division was dangerously and deceptively utilized by both major political formations.
+Racial division was dangerously and deceptively utilized by both major parties.
 Conveniently, this once again distracted the electorate from the real contradictions which exist; oppressor and oppressed, exploiter and exploited, haves and have-nots.

 In the 2015 and 2020 elections, OVP urged the electorate to give APNU+AFC their presidential vote, while giving us their regional vote.
+This was a first for Guyana because no party had ever contested at the regional level only.
 We pledged that an OVP-controlled regional council would act as a voice for the people, to keep central government in check.
+We contended with the dirty tricks employed by APNU+AFC, who warned their supporters that a vote for OVP at the regional level would nullify their ballot – a claim that was of course false.

 Despite serious political and ideological differences with the ruling Coalition, we offered them critical support to prevent the return of a Jagdeo-led PPP/C regime.
-Following APNU+AFC’s crude attempts to rig this election, as personally witnessed by members of our present at the Ashmin’s Building during the vote counting, our National Directorate has now taken a decision to withdraw forthwith all support for APNU+AFC.
+Following APNU+AFC’s crude attempts to rig the election, as personally witnessed by members of our team present during the vote counting, our National Directorate has now taken a decision to withdraw forthwith all support for APNU+AFC.

 Gerald A. Perreira